agencyenterprise/zkgraph-bnb-hack/README.md

 # zkgraph-bnb-hack
-A ZKML framework based on the Libra protocoll for proving Onnx and general Numpy computations built with pure Python.
+A ZKML framework based on the [Libra](https://eprint.iacr.org/2019/317) protocol for proving Onnx and general Numpy computations built with pure Python.

 ## Introduction